dfinity/portal/docs/developer-docs/integrations/sns/managing/making-proposals.md

 ## Critical proposals

 Some proposal types are considered "critical".
 These are DeregisterDappCanisters, TransferSnsTreasuryFunds, and MintSnsTokens.
-Critical proposal types are handled differently to ensure they are only passed with broad community consensus.
+Critical proposal types have a bit more strict rules to ensure they are only passed with broad community consensus.
+In the following we list all differences to non-critical proposals.

 1. Voting Thresholds